josejuanqm/VersaPlayer/README.md

 If you are looking for the tvOS player, head over to https://github.com/josejuanqm/TVersaPlayer

+## Community

+If you have any doubts or need help with anything, head over to [Gitter](https://gitter.im/VersaPlayer/Lobby) and ask it there!

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.